elugens/hello-javascript/docs/general-javascript-questions/data-types/map-and-set.md

 ---

-### Explain how does the Set Object function in JavaScript?
+### How does the Set Object function in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The Set object is a special object that lets you store “unique” values of any type, whether primitive values or object references.</div><br />
+  <div><strong>Interview Response:</strong> The Set object is a special object that lets you store “unique” values of any type, whether primitive values or object references.
+It provides methods for adding, deleting, and checking the presence of values.</div><br />
   <div><strong>Technical Response:</strong> The Set object is a special object that lets you store unique values of any type, whether primitive values or object references.
 The Set() constructor creates the base structure of the object.
 The main feature is that repeated calls of set.add(value) with the same value do not do anything, and that is why each value appears in a Set only once.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />